kenfar/DataGristle/examples/gristle_differ/README.txt

 Other use cases:
     Example-23: Simple diff for a non-warehouse comparison of two files.
 Gets column-names from the file header, and skips deduping for performance.
+    Example-24: Simple diff for a non-warehouse comparison of two files - that uses column positions rather than names.